im2fast4u/im2fast4u.github.io/_posts/2026-1-11-post-intro-to-quantum-mechanics.md

 date: 2026-1-11
 ---

 Quantum Mechanics is an awesome field in physics with many theories and problems.
-It has been studied for over a century.
-It is a constistent field that still goes on today.
-Quantum mechanics answers questions like what happens in the microscopic world and how they world such as how an electron's state changes over time.
+It has been studied for over a century, and it is the most succesful theory we have on the microscopic world.
+Quantum mechanics answers questions like what happens in the microscopic world and how they work such as how an electron's state changes over time.
 Although there are many theories in quantum mechanics, they all share unique traits that build up this field.

 ## The Beginning of QM
 Quantum Mechanics began in the early 20th century when Max Planck suggested that particles come in discrete packets called quanta.
 Other theories began to develop such as the wave-particle duality.
 A new field was born!
 Quantum Mechanics isn't an easy field where you can quickly learn everything.
 In fact, Richard Feynman once said "If you think you understand Quantum Mechanics, you don't understand Quantum Mechanics."